DrCopyPaste/RoutinR/Readme.md

 (after some initial configuration)

 # Limits
 - crossing timezones is not supported
 - day light savings transitions are not supported (FBT/ SFT)
+- start time is expected to be always smaller than end and both are expected to always be in the past
+- violating this might crash the application

 # Architecture